Food and Nutrition Major

 How Do I Apply to MSU?

-For information on applying to Montana State University please see the menu at Prospective Students.
-Requirements for incoming students are also located at this web site.
+For information on applying to Montana State University please see the menu at the Admissions Checklist website.
+Requirements for incoming students are also located at this website.
 MSU has an online application for you to complete and submit electronically or you can print the application and submit by mail.
-When you apply to Montana State University, declare the Food and Nutrition major in the Department of Health and Human Development.
+When you apply to Montana State University, declare the Food and Nutrition major, dietetics option, in the Department of Health and Human Development.
 There is no additional application process to our undergraduate option in dietetics.

-What Are the Costs of the MSU DPND Program?
+What Are the Costs of the MSU DPD Program?

 Average tuition for full-time students varies each academic year.
-Tuition rates and estimated expenses for books and housing are listed for both Montana residents and out-of-state students at: http://www.montana.edu/catalog/expenses/exp2.html.
-A summary of the Montana University System Residency policy can be found at http://www.montana.edu/registrar/Residency.php.
+Tuition rates and estimated expenses for books and housing are listed for both Montana residents and out-of-state students on the MSU Catalog page.
+A summary of the Montana University System Residency policy can be found on the Montana University System website.

 Where Do I Find Out About Important Dates and Deadlines?

-All important dates and deadlines are available online at the MSU calendar site.
+All important dates and deadlines are available online in the registration handbook at the Registrar's website.
 Generally, fall semesters start in late August and end in mid-December.
 Spring semesters begin in mid-January and end in early May.
 The first summer session generally starts in mid-May and ends in late June; second summer session starts in late June and ends early August.

-Where Do I Find Out About MSU Policies and Procedures?
+Where Do I Find Out About MSU and DPD Policies and Procedures?